compulim/experiment-accessibility-quirks/README.md

 (Not confirmed, need repro)

-Tested on iOS Safari + VoiceOver.
+Tested on iOS Safari + VoiceOver and Chrome + NVDA.

 In a live region, Safari will read the added element without looking at `aria-labelledby`.

-Say, the following element is added:
+Say, the following element is added to the live region:

 ```html
 <div aria-labelledby="label-id">